 You’re planning to leave that day, with an agenda of places to see.
 You sip coffee and consult your written plans. but despite the caffeine, you now feel like you’re hooked to a morphine drip.
 You breathe slow and deep.
 You gaze at the lushness around you.
 Your body sags.
 The agenda slips from your fingers.
 You aint’ goin’ nowhere.

 You stay for days, enchanted by this village and its friendly people Twice you try to leave town, but you can’t do it.

-Then one morning, you tell yourself you’ve had enough of this inner peace business.
+, you tell yourself you’ve had enough of this inner peace business.
 You’re an American – you’re not built for Nirvana.
 You settle your bill, say your goodbyes, and top up the Phantom’s tank.
 But before you leave, you gotta do something about this gas cap.